Aquanty/rtd-hgs/docs/source/index.rst

    | A ĀA ̄ 1 Assign zone numbers by fracture.
    | 2 Assign zone numbers by orientation.

-| If zoned by orientation, horizontal fractures are in zone 1, vertical
-  fractures parallel to the :math:`xy`-axis are in zone 2, and vertical fractures parallel to the :math:`xz`-axis are in zone 3.
+If zoned by orientation, horizontal fractures are in zone 1, vertical fractures parallel to the :math:`xy`-axis are in zone 2, and vertical fractures parallel to the :math:`xz`-axis are in zone 3.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Zone fractures how
+'''''''''''''''''''''''''''''''''''''''

 --------------

+.. _end-1:

+End
+^^^

-| **End**
+|

-| This instruction signals the end of the 3-D random fracture generator
-  input at which point control is passed back to the pre-processor.
+This instruction signals the end of the 3-D random fracture generator input at which point control is passed back to the pre-processor.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+.. _input-instructions-end-1:

+Input instructions !
+End
+''''''''''''''''''''''''

 | Once the 3-D grid is generated, it is possible to change the random
   fracture apertures to zoned fracture apertures by following the